-Based on the topic, whether it be your photos on a specified theme, an education topic, or an interactive forum, present materials for specified projects as indicated in the prior A Closer Focus meeting, the Cable Release, eBlast, or Meetup announcement.
-You may also wish to discuss a

-- book, gear, software, video, or anything else for discussion. - Be prepared to show your own images and offer your own feedback, critique, and questions to others.
+- Based on the topic, whether it be your images for sharing on a specified theme, an education topic, or your questions or thoughts for the interactive open forum, prepare/email any relevant materials indicated in the prior Photo Forum meeting, the Cable Release, eBlast, or Meetup announcement.
+You may also wish to discuss a book, gear, software, video, or anything else. - For eventual live meetings, be prepared to show your own images and offer your own feedback, critique, and questions to others.